 • It preserves food as well.

 So what is Jesus saying?
 He clearly says that salt which loses its flavor is worthless.
 Would anybody pay for salt that wasn’t salty?
 In a like manner, believers are to influence the world around them through their testimony for Christ.
-Their life and witness preserves the world and influences the world in a positive way like salt.
+Their life and witness preserves the world and influence the world in a positive way like salt.
 But salt is different than other flavors.
 It has its own unique taste.
 We too must be different from the world.
 We must have a strong flavor/influence for the Lord.
 If so, then we will be very valuable like good salt.
-But if not, then we are useless (much like the passages which talk about a tree that does not bear good fruit.)
+But if not, then we are useless (much like the passages that talk about a tree that does not bear good fruit.)

 II.
 You are the light of the world.